PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 Once deployed, you can share your services with your colleagues or even external parties through an HTTP API.

 ::: tip Quickstart Guide
-Checkout our [quickstart](../getting-started/quickstart.md) guide to get started with Managed Services using the PlanQK CLI.
+Check out our [quickstart](../getting-started/quickstart.md) guide to get started with Managed Services using the PlanQK CLI.
 :::

 ## Quantum Code